Pyloric stenosis is a narrowing of the pylorus, the opening from the stomach into the small intestine.

 The condition is usually diagnosed before the baby is 6 months old.

-Treatment for pyloric stenosis involves surgery to split the overdeveloped muscles.
-See: Pyloromyotomy - pyloroplasty
+Treatment for pyloric stenosis involves surgery to widen the pylorus.
+The surgery is called pyloromyotomy.

 When to Contact a Medical Professional